pbeaucage/AFL-andon/README.md

 Add `"protocol": "winrm"` and a `"password"` field to the server configuration.

 When adding a server in the UI, select **Windows (WinRM)** to specify a Windows host.
-The application will execute commands via PowerShell remoting instead of SSH.
+The application will execute commands via PowerShell remoting instead of SSH, using NTLM authentication by default.

 ### Debugging WinRM